Enaam1988/Analyzing-Pedestrian-Accidents-/README.md

 1. **Database Creation:** Using Python in Jupyter Notebook, create a database and connect to an existing SQLite.
 ### Running the Project

-1. Run the Flask application:
+1. Run the Flask application.
-2. Open your web browser and navigate to the provided URL (usually `http://127.0.0.1:5000/`).
+3. Open your web browser and navigate to the provided URL (usually `http://127.0.0.1:5000/`).

 ### Interacting with Visualizations